Artem Dovbyk: International career

 Dovbyk was called up in the training camp of the Ukraine U19 national team, but did not play any match.

 At the age of 19, Dovbyk’s first call-up to the senior national team was announced, when he was named in the 31-player senior squad for the 2018 FIFA World Cup qualification match against Iceland on 5 September 2016.
 On 31 March 2021, Dovbyk debuted for the Ukrainian senior squad in a World Cup qualifier against Kazakhstan.

 Dovbyk was selected for UEFA Euro 2020 on 29 June 2021, coming on as a substitute for Andriy Yarmolenko in the extra time of the round of 16 against Sweden.
-He scored the winning goal in the stoppage time to secure a 2–1 victory for Ukraine and advance to the quarter-finals.
+He scored the winning goal in the stoppage time to secure a 2–1 victory for the Ukraine National Team and helped to advance to the quarter-finals.

+In May 2024, Dovbyk was called up to represent Ukraine at UEFA Euro 2024.

 Personal life

-He is married to Yuliia Dovbyk.
-He has a daughter.
+He is married to Yulia Dovbyk.
+They have a daughter.